 Description

-House, originally associated with the engine house for the Brusselton inclines, mid-late 1820s for the Stockton & Darlington Railway.
+Number 1 Old Engine Houses is a house originally associated with the engine house for the Brusselton inclines, built in the mid to late 1820s for the Stockton & Darlington Railway.

-SUBSIDIARY ITEMS: there is a straight flight of stone steps set against the north elevation leading to the raised garden to the east of the building.
-This garden is retained by a substantial stone wall incorporating several re-used sleeper stones.
+There is a straight flight of stone steps against the north elevation leading to a raised garden to the east of the building.
+This garden is retained by a substantial stone wall that incorporates several re-used sleeper stones.
+The surrounding area is designated as a scheduled monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.